 June 10/11: DSCA director Vice Adm.
 William E. Landay III says that they’re looking to improve foreign military sales program administration.
 One concept they’re looking to test is pre-approvals of high-demand technologies, so the list of approved countries would be known in advance.

 In response to pressure from foreign customers for fast delivery, the DSCA is even considering buying some of the highest-demand FMS items in advance, so they’re available for delivery on request.
 DSCA actually has the authority to start a Special Defense Acquisition Fund now, but not the funding.
-It couldn’t be done for big-ticket items, but might be worthwhile for night-vision devices, body armor, radios, etc.
+Funding for advance buys of big-ticket items is unrealistic, but it might be worthwhile for night-vision devices, body armor, radios, etc.